 Their color is reddish-brown, with a dark, broad mark on its back and a white underbody.

 The white-footed mouse measures from 9 to 10 cm (without the tail) and weighs 20 to 30g.

 They are omnivores eating seeds, nuts, grain, insects, fungi, and fruit.
 They live in warm, dry forests and semi-desert areas.
 Their lifespan is one year in the wild.

 The white-tailed deer is a mammal found in the central part of the American continent.
-In North America, they live in most of Mexico and the United States and southern parts of Canada.
+In North America, they live in most of Mexico, the United States, and the southern parts of Canada.

 Their color is grayish-brown in the winter and reddish-brown in the summer.
 They have patches of white on their face, underbody, and tail.

-White-tailed deer are hebivores eating grass, corn, leaves, nuts, twigs, fruits, and fungi.
+White-tailed deer are herbivores eating grass, corn, leaves, nuts, twigs, fruits, and fungi.

 They adapt well to different habitats and live in grasslands, forests, farmlands, and deserts.
 Their lifespan is four to five years.